 Tell us a bit about yourself?

-What made you make the move into teaching?
-What motivated you to teach?
+Why did you make the move into teaching?